afterxleep/afterxleep.github.io/_posts/2020-02-24-my-ios-development-book-list.md

 ![iOS Development Books](/assets/books.jpeg)

-There are thousands of iOS development books flying around but many are outdated, incomplete or simply not the best option (Not to say mediocre), so whether if you are starting with iOS development or want to improve your skills<!--more-->, this is a good place to start.
+There are thousands of iOS development books flying around but many are outdated, incomplete or simply not the best option (not to say mediocre), so whether if you are starting with iOS development or want to improve your skills<!--more-->, this is a good place to start.

-This list is not static and I'm always looking for new books about iOS development, so if you please leave any recommendations in the comments.
+This list is not static and I'm always looking for new books about iOS development, so if you have any recommendations, please leave them in the comments section.

 ---